nebulae/audiomancer/README.md

 ```bash
 python main.py listen path/to/document.pdf
 ```
-This reads the JSON transcript and streams generated MP3 files for each text chunk into:
+Reads the transcript and generates MP3 files for each text chunk into:
 ```
 ./output/<document-name>/
 ```

 Each segment is saved as:
 ```
 <document-name>-0.mp3